Arts

 Participation in arts and cultural activities enriches the lives of individuals, promotes interaction among residents, provides opportunities to deepen learning, and builds community across groups with diverse ethnic and socioeconomic backgrounds.

 In order to support local arts programming, the Oshkosh Area Community Foundation applies annually for a grant from the Wisconsin Arts Board, the state agency that nurtures creativity, cultivates expression, promotes the arts, supports the arts in education, and stimulates community and economic development.
-All funds received are matched with local community donations to the Fund for the Arts, and then re-granted to established arts organizations or nonprofit groups with an innovative arts program.
+All funds received are matched with local community donations to the Fund for the Arts, and then re-granted to arts organizations or nonprofit groups with innovative arts programming.

 GRANT GUIDELINES

 Community Arts Grants support the creation and presentation of arts in our community.
 Proposed projects can be any artistic discipline or combination of artistic media.
-Priority will be given to innovative arts-related collaborations between arts groups, artists, venues, community groups, or area residents.
+Priority will be given to proposals that align with one or more of the following criteria:

 Eligible grant proposals will:

-- Involve an activity that is open to the public such as an exhibition, a performance, a workshop, a residency, a lecture/demonstration, or a publication.
+• Involve an activity that is open to the public such as an exhibition, a performance, a workshop, a residency, a lecture/demonstration, or a publication.
 A fee for admission or publication may be charged.

-- Not request grant funding exceeding 50% of the total project costs.
+• Not request grant funding exceeding 50% of the total project costs.

-- Ensure that all grant-supported activities are held in spaces that are accessible to everyone.
+• Ensure that all grant-supported activities are held in spaces that are accessible to everyone.

 Examples of eligible activities include, but are not limited to:

-- A theater presents multiple productions and educational programming throughout the year including residencies.
+• A theater presents multiple productions and educational programming throughout the year including residencies.

-- A museum or gallery holds an exhibition or community arts event.
+• A museum or gallery holds an exhibition or community arts event.

-- A performing arts organization presents a dance, music, or theater performance.
+• A performing arts organization presents a dance, music, or theater performance.

-- A community nonprofit group coordinates an arts-based community celebration, festival, or concert.
+• A community nonprofit group coordinates an arts-based community celebration, festival, or concert.

-- A university department offers an annual art film and video festival for community and university audiences.
+• A university department offers an annual art film and video festival for community and university audiences.

-- A literary organization presents a series of poetry readings, a books festival, and/or produces a literary journal featuring local poets.
+• A literary organization presents a series of poetry readings, a books festival, and/or produces a literary journal featuring local poets.

-The following activities are not currently supported by Community Arts Grants:
+The following activities are NOT currently supported by Community Arts Grants:

-- Grants to individual artists.
+• Grants to individual artists.

-- Events or performances that serve primarily as fundraisers for an organization.
+• Events or performances that serve primarily as fundraisers for an organization.

-- Travel costs for projects or performances that occur outside of the greater Oshkosh area.
+• Travel costs for projects or performances that occur outside of the greater Oshkosh area.

-- Hospitality expenses, i.e. entertainment, refreshments or food at receptions, parties or gallery openings.
+• Hospitality expenses, i.e. entertainment, refreshments or food at receptions, parties or gallery openings.
 (These may appear in your project budget but cannot be funded by Community Arts grant dollars.)

-- Activities that have a religious purpose.
+• Activities that have a religious purpose.

-- Activities held by organizations that discriminate on the grounds of race, color or national origin, or on the basis of age or sex.
+• Activities held by organizations that discriminate on the grounds of race, color or national origin, or on the basis of age or sex.

 PAST GRANTS